monkeymademe/picamera2-WebUI/README.md

 Please check [Picamera installation Requirements](https://github.com/raspberrypi/picamera2?tab=readme-ov-file#installation).
 Your operating system may not be compatible with Picamera2.
 We have has reported issues with older versions (pre bookworm) not functioning due to libcamera not being updated in older versions.
 I recomend even on older pi's to use bookworm.

+There has been some reported issues with the PiCamera2 on older Raspberry Pi's: ```OSError: [Errno 12] Cannot allocate memory``` https://github.com/raspberrypi/picamera2/issues/972#issuecomment-1980573868

 - **Hardware**

 Tested on Raspberry Pi Camera Module v3 which has focus settings. v1 is untested but if you see any bugs please post an issue. v2 and HQ has been tested settings like Auto focus that are unique to Camera Module v3 are filtered and removed when an older camera is used.